nautilus-cyberneering/secure-git-guide/docs/010_GPG-Git-commits-partially-verified.md

 Regarding point 2, losing the author's signature, we first must consider why we do not want to lose it.

-We can consider the signature a mechanism to review/accepts changes.
-If we consider only the maintainers the ultimately responsible for our code, losing the author's signature is not critical, as long as maintainers make sure changes come from a trusted source.
+We can consider the signature a mechanism to review/accept changes.
+If we consider only the maintainers the final responsible for our code, losing the author's signature is not critical, as long as the maintainers make sure changes come from a trusted source.
 In this case, we are not breaking the trust.
 It is just that we trust maintainers, and they check signatures for other contributors they trust.
 The maintainers should ensure that commits on a pull request are signed by contributors they trust before merging them.

 On the other hand, It would be nice to keep that trust chain transparent so people using a package can check that third-party contributors' changes were accepted without changes.